Prof. Jason Arndt (Department of Psychology)

 Behavioral Neuroendocrinology Lab: Our lab focuses on the effects of hormones on spatial memory and underlying neural plasticity.
 We are particularly interested in the role that adult neurogenesis in the formation of new memories.
 We are also examining how sexual interactions and social isolation influence adult neurogenesis and associated cognitive abilities.

-Prof. Mark Stefani (Department of Psychology)
+Prof. Bill Waldron (Department of Religion)